christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 ## 15 April
 ### Partially decoupled tree-ring width and leaf phenology response...
+**Permanent notes:** YES
+In temperate forests where trees are dormant in the winter, reactivation of the cambium occurs in the spring when new cells start to form, followed by cell expansion, which determines tree radial growth.
+The rate of radial growth and the duration of cambial activity will determine the annual tree-ring .

+The timing of xylogenis in relation to leaf phenology varies across species.
+Ring-porous species initiate its growth early i the season, where oak trees, for instance build up much of its tre-ring even budburst.
+For diffuse prous species, the start of xylogenesis is more synchronized with budburst and the duration of growth is considerably shorter than ring-porous and non-porous (e.g. pine and spruce)

+As growth before budburst indicate, tree exhibit varying degrees of ecological memory where growth may be influenced by conditions from the previous season

 They obtained info on GS changes over the last century by using 1.
 Calculations on meteorological measurements and 2.
-Phenological observations of buburst and
+Phenological observations of budburst and leaf colouring.

 ### A tree-ring based reconstruction of Delaware...
+**Permanent notes:** NO BUT OK
 They considered a no-pooling model: regression coefficients for each streamflow series are modeled independently Full-pooling model: streamflow consequences have the same regression coefficient for a specific tree ring series

 ## 16 May
 ### Regression and other Stories
+**Permanent notes:** YES
 3 challenges of statistics:
 1. Generalizing from sample to population: problem associated with survey sampling but actually asrises in nearly every application of statistical inference
 2. Generalizing from treatment to control group: problem associated with causal inference which is implicitly or explicitly part of the interpretation of most regressions we've seen